Niryo/controllerim/README.md

 Every view should have a controller that extends `Controller`.
 A controller is a plain javascript class that holds an observable state. a controller should contain only a **state** and methods that manipulate the state.
 Make sure to call `super(componentInstance)` from your controller constructor.
 Every controller exposes `getParentController()` (See bellow for more details).
-#### state:
+* #### state:
-Every controllers has a state prop.
+Every controller has a state prop.
 You should initiate the state inside the controller's constructor.
 The observers (React Components that you wrapped within `observer`) will react to any change in the state, even changes of deep nested properties. for example:
 ```javascript
 changeName(){